 Los Angeles, San Francisco.
 St. Louis, Cincinnati, Detroit, Minneapolis, Boston and Philadelphia.
-Station officials who will participate in the presentation are Fred M. Thrower, president and general manager; E. Blaney Harris, vice president in charge of sales; Donald Stuart, national sales manager; Frank X. Tuoti, vice president in charge of sales development and Martin McAndrew, research director.
+Station officials who will participate in the presentation are Fred M. Thrower, president and Macy's doesn't ordinarily go to general manager; E. Blaney Harris, vice Gimbels for help, but WADO New York, president in charge of sales; Donald a Spanish-language station, will present Stuart, national sales manager; Frank institutional commercials on WNEW-TV X. Tuoti, vice president in charge of New York to spotlight the accomplishsales development and Martin McAnments of the city's Spanish-speaking drew, research director.